My Research Area

 • Success, Ethical Competition, and the Ethics of Power:

 As a subfield under the broader themes of freedom and identity, I am researching the nature of success, its modern reflections, its gendered aspects, and its historical evolution.
 I aim to develop original conceptualizations by integrating my personal studies on game theory into this research.
-My initial academic engagement with these themes was sparked by the “Gender and Race” and “Critical Reading” courses I took at the Department of Philosophy at the University of Glasgow.
+My initial academic engagement with these themes was sparked by the “Gender and Race” course I took at the Department of Philosophy at the University of Glasgow.

 • Rational Thinking and Behavioral Psychology: